Cat nail caps are one of the more exciting products available for cat owners.

 How to Apply Cat Nail Caps

 If the benefits outweigh the downsides, your next step is to apply them.
-Our following step-by-step guide will help ensure you put them on properly.
+The following step-by-step guide you through the application of nail caps to help ensure you put them on properly.

 1. Select the Right Sized Nail Caps

 Your cat’s weight determines nail cap size.
-Generally, you’ll find these products to come in small, medium, and large sizes.
+Generally, you’ll find these products to come in a variety of sizes, such as small, medium, and large sizes.

 I’ve found most manufacturers make finding the correct size easy on their customers.
 They offer a guide showing what sizes fit certain weights within the product details.